At work, I learnt to underpromise and overdeliver. In life, I’m still learning to overprepare and underworry.

 The Boston University study highlights that risk-taking is often driven by necessity.
 But wouldn’t it be more empowering to take risks from a position of strength, a place of genuine security?
 Not a false sense of security derived from a spreadsheet but a deep, visceral understanding that you can weather any storm.

-And that’s why I’m still learning to overprepare and underworry in life.
+And that’s why I’m still learning:

 Always Yours,